nclud/verbatim-craft/README.md

 ##Settings
 Verbatim comes with the following default settings:

-###highlightParent
+###Highlight Parent Element
 **default**: true

 **type**: boolean

-Set highlightParent to true if you want to highlight the parent element of the text that is selected.
+Set Highlight Parent Element to true if you want to highlight the parent element of the text that is selected.

-###searchContainer
+###Search Container
 **default**: 'body'

 **type**: jQuery selector

 Set the container that Verbatim will search for selected text.
 This will also limit the area in which content can be selected.
 If you only want a certain container to be selectable, make sure you change this setting using a jQuery selector(example: .content or #mainContainer);

-###highlightedClass
+###CSS Class To Add To Highlighted Elements
 **default**: 'highlight'

 **type**: string